-If the thesis is not submitted for final assessment within this period of grace then the PGR will become eligible for a completion fee.
+If the thesis is not submitted for final assessment within this period of grace, then the PGR will become eligible for a completion fee.

 Completion period supervision and fees

-- At PR3 Review it will be agreed what level of supervision is still required in order for the PGR to complete their research ready for submission of their thesis for final assessment.
+- At PR3 Review, it will be agreed what level of supervision is still required in order for the PGR to complete their research ready for submission of their thesis for final assessment.

 - The level of completion fee will be one of the following:

 - Completion fee without supervision - The PGR must have completed all their research and be finalising their thesis, and therefore not need supervision.
-As a registered student of the University they will continue to be entitled to access to general UWE Bristol facilities.
+As a registered student of the University, they will continue to be entitled to access to general UWE Bristol facilities.
 The supervisory team must provide comments on a full draft of the thesis prior to submission for final assessment.

-- Completion fee with supervision – 40% of current tuition fee – entitles the PGR to some supervision, usually just one member of the team.
+- Completion fee with supervision – 40% of current tuition fee – entitles the PGR to some supervision, usually with just one member of the team.

 - Full fee – continued support from full supervisory team.

-- Once it has been agreed that a PGR is eligible for a completion fee they will remain on this status until they submit their thesis for final assessment or their maximum registration expires.
+- Once it has been agreed that a PGR is eligible for a completion fee, they will remain on this status until they submit their thesis for final assessment or their maximum registration expires.

-- However, if a PGR or supervisory team feels that more or less supervision is required an application can be made to the FRDC to reduce/increase the completion fee with/without supervision.
+- However, if a PGR or supervisory team feels that more or less supervision is required, an application can be made to the FRDC to reduce/increase the completion fee with/without supervision.

-- Please note, the ‘completion fee without supervision’ is a set annual payment and there is no refund available if the PGR submits early.
+- Please note the ‘completion fee without supervision’ is a set annual payment and there is no refund available if the PGR submits early.